Zelda II: The Adventure of Link: Plot

 Impa says that the mark on Link's hand means that he is the hero chosen to awaken Zelda.
 She gives Link a chest containing six crystals and ancient writings that only a great future king of Hyrule can read.
 Link finds that he can read the document, even though he has never seen the language before; it indicates that the crystals must be set into statues within six palaces scattered across Hyrule.
 This will open the way to the Great Palace, which contains the Triforce of Courage.
 Only the power of the combined Triforces can awaken Zelda.
 Taking the crystals, Link sets out to restore them to their palaces.
 Meanwhile, Ganon's followers seek to kill Link, as sprinkling his blood on Ganon's ashes will bring Ganon back to life.

 Ultimately, Link restores the crystals to the six palaces and enters the Great Palace.
 After venturing deep inside, Link battles the last of the guardians, a flying creature known as Thunderbird.
-Afterwards, his true heart is tested by fighting his own shadow (aka doppelgänger Dark Link).
+Afterwards, his true heart is tested by fighting his own shadow.
 Link then claims the Triforce of Courage and returns to Zelda.
 The three triangles unite into the Triforce, and Link's wish awakens Zelda.